Omerkhalid-1/Summarize_PubMed/README.md

 Then the  tokenizer is loaded.
 ####                _tokenizer = AutoTokenizer.from_pretrained("Falconsai/text_summarization")_

-AutoModelForSeq2SeqLM is used to fine tune the model.
+AutoModelForSeq2SeqLM is used to fine-tune the model.